 When our bodies are exposed to a sudden stress or threat, we respond with a characteristic "fight or flight" response.
 The ''adrenaline rush'' we experience is a result of the release of the hormones epinephrine (adrenaline) and norepinephrine.
 They cause an increase in blood pressure and pulse rate, faster breathing, and increased blood flow to the muscles.

 The relaxation response is a technique designed to elicit the opposite bodily reaction from the "fight or flight" response -- a state of deep relaxation in which our breathing, pulse rate, blood pressure, and metabolism are decreased.
-Training our bodies on a daily basis to achieve this state of relaxation can lead to enhanced mood, lower blood pressure, and a reduction of everyday stress.
+Training our bodies on a daily basis to achieve this state of relaxation can lead to enhanced mood, lower blood pressure, improved digestion, and a reduction of everyday stress.

-The relaxation response technique consists of the silent repetition of a word, sound, or phrase -- perhaps one that has special meaning to you -- while sitting quietly with eyes closed for 10 to 20 minutes.
+The relaxation response technique consists of the silent repetition of a word, sound, or phrase -- perhaps one that has special meaning to you -- while sitting quietly with a good posture and eyes closed for 10 to 20 minutes.
 This should be done in a quiet place free of distractions.
 Sitting is preferred to lying down in order to avoid falling asleep.
 Relax your muscles starting with the feet and progressing up to your face.
 Breathe though your nose in a free and natural way.

 During a meditation session, intruding worries or thoughts should be ignored or dismissed to the best of your ability by focusing on the sound, word or phrase.
 It's OK to open your eyes to look at a clock while you are practicing, but do not set an alarm.
 When you have finished, remain seated, first with your eyes closed and then with your eyes open, and gradually allow your thoughts to return to everyday reality.